jdeschamps/htSMLM/guide/using-htsmlm.md

   <img height="280" src="img/activation.png">
 </p>

-The activation script estimates the number of molecules at each cycle, compare it to a user-defined target number and increase/decrease the activation laser pulse duration (**UV pulse duration (activation)**) to bring the estimated number of molecules closer to the target number.
+The activation script estimates the number of molecules at each cycle, compare it to a user-defined target number and increase/decrease the activation laser pulse duration (**Pulse duration # (activation)**) to bring the estimated number of molecules closer to the target number.

 ### GUI